 What services are you raising rates for? - If you’re raising rates for services like daily dog walking that clients use on a regular, ongoing basis, know that a rate increase will affect clients who use those types of services more than it will affect clients who only book pet sitting services a few times a year.
-For recurring services or for clients who book very frequently, you’ll want to give them notice of the rate increase and at least temporarily grandfather their rates for a month or two so they have time to adjust their budgets to fit the new rates.
+For recurring services or for clients who book very frequently, you’ll want to give them notice of the rate increase and at least temporarily keep legacy rates for a month or two so they have time to adjust their budgets to fit the new rates.

 How much are you raising rates, and when was your last rate increase for existing clients? - Most clients are understanding of occasional, moderate rate increases, but large or very frequent rate increases may be too much for some clients.
 If you’ve recently raised rates and can afford to wait a few months before increasing them again for existing clients, that may be best.
 While larger rate increases can be split up into two or three smaller incremental rate increases for existing clients.
 But if you’re only raising rates by a few dollars and it’s been at least several months since your last rate increase, there isn’t much reason to worry about raising rates for existing clients.

 Why are you raising rates? - Often pet sitters are raising their rates out of necessity – the cost of living has gone up, business expenses have increased, or they underpriced themselves to begin with.
-If you’re increasing rates in order to keep your business profitable, you may not be able to afford to grandfather rates for existing clients.
+If you’re increasing rates in order to keep your business profitable, you may not be able to afford to legacy rates for existing clients.

 Setting Different Rates for New and Existing Clients in Time To Pet